School of Social Work at University of Maine - Orono

 Potential placements for Coverdell Fellows include:

-Wabanaki Center-providing mental health services to Native American individuals
+- The Wabanaki Center-providing mental health services to Native American individuals in Maine

-Eastern Area Agency on Aging-serving four low-income, rural counties in the
+- The Eastern Area Agency on Aging-serving four low-income, rural counties in the state

 Jobs for program alumni